LilleHom/AoC2017/README.md

 # AoC2017
-AdventOfCode - Fun coding puzzles
+AdventOfCode - Fun coding puzzles.
 The aim is to solve the puzzles - Not to write robust effecient and maintainable code

 See: http://adventofcode.com/